kornelharm/ESEA-Scraper/README.md

 ### **Overview**

 This is a project aimed towards gathering various sets of information from ESEA's website for research, scheduling and other processing.

+*Note: this project's purpose is not to rebuild ESEA's database, but to give sufficient room for other projects to be built.
+The limits of this code and the information retrieved will resemble what has been deemed valuable for later use*

 ### **Goals**